scopethis/scopethis.github.io/src/templates/posts/vue-composition-api.md

   })
 ```

-This helps the template(html) automatically bind itself to any changes to the result.
-And with the help of **provide** and **inject**, you can bind that same result property to **any** html within you app.
+This helps the template automatically bind itself to any changes in the list.
+With the help of **provide** and **inject**, you can bind that same list property to **any** vue compoent within your app.

- So, where does this leave VueX?
+ So where does this leave VueX?
 Honest answer is, I don't know.
-I've always thought it was a lot of work for not very much, so I'm glad to see another option available to developers.
+I've always thought VueX was a lot of work for not very much, so I'm glad to see another option available to developers.

 ## So ...
  I've been using the Composition API for a while now and can see improvements to how I think about building a Vue App.
 When you get so embedded within a frameworks opinionated style of development, it's very easy to forget older, tried and tested, ways of working.

  I'm hoping The Composition API reminds me of a few other things I've forgotten along the way.